ricktu288/ray-optics/CONTRIBUTING.md

 1. Fork this repo and clone locally.
 If you have forked previously, sync to get the latest changes.

 2. Add a script <code><var>LOCALE_ID</var>.js</code> in `simulator/locales/` and translate the strings from an existing locale.
+3. Add the translation of the welcome message in `simulator/index.html`.
-3. Add a folder in the repo root with the name being the country/region code, and copy `index.html` (the homepage) inside that folder.
+4. Add a folder in the repo root with the name being the country/region code, and copy `index.html` (the homepage) inside that folder.
 Translate the text on the new homepage.
 Replace all `img/` with `../img/` in the new homepage.

-4. _(optional)_ Add the corresponding lines in `init_i18n` of `simulator/js/locale.js` and the `<ul class="dropdown-menu"` in `simulator/index.html`
+5. _(optional)_ Add the corresponding lines in `init_i18n` of `simulator/js/locale.js` and the `<ul class="dropdown-menu"` in `simulator/index.html`
-5. _(optional)_ Add/modify the language-related metadata and the language dropdowns of the homepages in all locales for the new locale.
+6. _(optional)_ Add/modify the language-related metadata and the language dropdowns of the homepages in all locales for the new locale.

-6. Commit your changes, push to your fork, and create a pull request.
+7. Commit your changes, push to your fork, and create a pull request.

 ## Contributing a tool